jokumar/custom-log-lib/README.md

 // Code Execution.
 }
 ```
--Log Request during Error: In order to log request body, we have to populate temp request using CustomMdcUtil before making any external integrations call so that logging of request structure will be handled in error Scenario.
+- Log Request during Error: In order to log request body, we have to populate temp request using CustomMdcUtil before making any external integrations call so that logging of request structure will be handled in error Scenario.

 ```sh
 CustomMdcUtil.setTempRequest(requestData);
 ```
--Request Logging: Controllers should add the original request to the tempRequest to capture this data during error scenario.
+- Request Logging: Controllers should add the original request to the tempRequest to capture this data during error scenario.

-###Sample Logs
+### Sample Logs

 Scenario 1: 200 ok
 ```sh